Careers Programme

 - Opportunities to visit universities

-Each student throughout the two year programme is supported by their progress mentor in terms of career planning, and preparing for either post 18 employment or training or for a higher education course.
-Students meet weekly their progress mentor, and as part of the pastoral programme, will be supported and advised to ensure a secure destination is achieved.
+Each student throughout the two-year programme is supported by their Progress Mentor in terms of career planning, preparing for either post 18 employment or training or for a higher education course.
+Students meet their Progress Mentor weekly, and as part of the pastoral programme, will be supported and advised to ensure a secure destination is achieved.

-All students in Year 12 and 13 can make an appointment with the College’s Careers Manager, Danielle Oultram.
+All students in Year 12 and 13 can make an appointment with the College’s Careers Manager: Barbara Haskew or Careers Advisor: Emma Lees.

 For further information about the College’s Careers Strategy please contact: